 Budgeting and resource allocation.
 Each academic unit within the College of Health and Human Services manages its own budget.
 Budget proposals for the upcoming year are presented from each unit head to the Dean at the end of each academic year, building from the past year's budget but recognizing future conditions.
 Proposals from the units are compiled and prioritized, and presented to the Provost.
-Once approved, Colleges provide budgets to the academic unit heads who are responsible for the distribution, allocation, monitoring, and accounting of these financial resources.
+Once approved, Colleges provide budgets to the department chairs and school director who are responsible for the distribution, allocation, monitoring, and accounting of these financial resources.
 Major budget areas are faculty travel and other professional development, services (communications, printing, etc.), supplies, graduate student support, part-time faculty salaries, and for accreditation and membership expenses.
 No department-level fees are currently imposed on students enrolled in the public health programs.
-Since 2011, however, the MHA program has assessed a modest tuition increment on its students.
+Since 2011, however, the MHA program has assessed a modest tuition increment on its students and the new PhD program has requested a tuition increment.